PhilipGriffith/AHPy/README.md

   - `{'a': 0.5, 'b': 0.5}`
 - `global`: *dict*, the global weights of the Compare object's elements; each key is an element and each value is that element's computed global weight
   - `{'a': 0.25, 'b': 0.25}`

-- `target`: *dict*, the target weights of the elements in the lowest level of the hierarchy; each key is an element and each value is that element's computed target weight; *if the global weight of the Compare object is less than 1.0, this value will be `None`*
+- `target`: *dict*, the target weights of the elements in the lowest level of the hierarchy; each key is an element and each value is that element's computed target weight; *if the global weight of the Compare object is less than 1.0, the value will be `None`*
   - `{'a': 0.5, 'b': 0.5}`

 `consistency_ratio`: *float*, the consistency ratio of the Compare object